wur-bioinformatics/introduction-to-bioinformatics/week1.md

 #### Substitutions

 Mutations in the gene sequence can lead to changes in the primary structure of the protein, e.g., a substitution of one amino acid by a different one.
-Often, such substitutions still lead to highly similar protein structures that perform the similar or even the same function, especially when the exchanged amino acids have similar chemical properties.
+Often, such substitutions still lead to highly similar protein structures that perform a similar or even the same function, especially when the exchanged amino acids have similar chemical properties.
 Nevertheless, single amino acid substitutions can have severe consequences.
 A prominent example is sickle cell anemia, where a substitution of valine to glutamic acid in hemoglobin β results in a structural change that leads to a distortion in red blood cells ({numref}`sicklecell`).